albirrkarim/mozilla-hubs-installation-detailed/README.md

 # Introduction

-My journey installing mozilla hubs, im new on compleks project like this. so im confused of course. and finaly i can running mozilla hubs on my macbook air m1.
+My journey installing mozilla hubs, im new on project like this. so im confused of course.
+4 days of figuring how this program work and finaly i can running mozilla hubs on my macbook air m1.
 I want to share with you how to do.

 This is about running mozilla hubs on locally. this is detailed version, step by step what i do.